rickstaa/panda-autograsp/README.md

 -   There package is currently not working with the simulated camera (see [#158](https://github.com/rickstaa/panda-autograsp/issues/158).

 -   Since the package is written in python2.7 and this version already reached EOL, the dependencies are quite fragile.
 The `setup.py` install method might, therefore fail.
 If this is the case, please install the dependencies using the `./requirements/requirements.txt` file.
-This can be solved by porting the package to ROS Noetic (see [#163](<https://github.com/rickstaa/panda-autograsp/issues/163>)).
+This can be solved by porting the package to ROS Noetic (see [#163](https://github.com/rickstaa/panda-autograsp/issues/163)).

 ## LICENSE

 The main code if this repository is licensed under an **MIT license**.
 If a LICENCE file is present in a submodule this licence has to be respected but ONLY for the files contained in this submodule.

+## Contributing

+Feel free to open an issue if you have ideas on how to make this GitHub action better or if you want to report a bug!
+All contributions are welcome. :rocket: Please consult the [contribution guideliness](CONTRIBUTING.md) for more information.

 ## References